RaideN4242/WukongMP.PvP.Survival/README.md

 # WukongMP.PvP.Survival
-Survival Mod for WukongMP SDK
+Survival Mod for WukongMP SDK.
+Based on official PvP Mod by Ready Team.

 Wave spawn system.
 THIS IS DEMO!!!